Eucharist: ‘just a symbol’ or what exactly?

 So, what, in the context of religion, do we mean by symbol?

-This question forces us to confront a problem not widely recognized either by theologians or by the general public.
-I mean the dominance in our modern Western culture of an alternative means of attributing meaning to the world – a competing mode of signification.
-Modernity has recently seen the progressive upstaging of the symbol by metaphor, with the latter now coming to frame our conceptualization of what it means to ‘signify’.
-The point has been reached where even language more correctly characterized as symbolic finds itself re-classified as metaphorical.
-This involves more than just the obsolescence of symbolic thinking and practice; it is a matter of the metaphor acquiring cultural prestige.
-Metaphor is now ‘cool’ – and a source of temptation hard for the theologians to resist.
+We cannot begin to address this question properly, without confronting a problem not widely recognized either by theologians or by the general reader.
+I mean the dominance in our modern Western culture of a means of attributing meaning to the world – a mode of signification – that is not the symbolism that we find in Christianity (or other religions).
+Secular modernity has seen in the rise of metaphor the emergence of its own distinctive mode of signification, and its gradual displacement of symbol as the preferred mode.
+Metaphor has come to frame our conceptualization of what it means to ‘signify’.
+The point has been reached where even language of former times, more correctly characterized as symbolic (such as that of the Eucharist), finds itself re-classified and re-interpreted as metaphorical.
+There is more at issue here than the obsolescence of symbolic thinking and practice; metaphor has acquired cultural prestige.
+It has become ‘cool’ – and, as such, a source of temptation hard for the theologians to resist.

 The case of religious language

-A fairly conclusive response can be found in Catherine Bell, Ritual Theory, Ritual Practice.(4) A chapter of this book addresses our very question, and bases its answer on a fairly wide-ranging survey of the concepts and terminology scholars have employed in relation to the language of ritual.
-Broadly speaking, it is the symbol, in much the sense attributed to it by MacFague, that predominates in descriptions and analysis of ritual language by most scholars.
-There are even some who explicity eschew the term metaphor as inappropriate to the uses of language constituting their object of study.
+We find a fairly conclusive response in a book by the religious studies scholar, Catherine Bell, in her book, Ritual Theory, Ritual Practice.(4) One of her chapters addresses our very question, and bases its answer on a wide-ranging survey of the concepts and terminology scholars have employed in relation to the language of ritual.
+Broadly speaking, it is the symbol, in the sense attributed to it by MacFague, that predominates in descriptions and analysis of ritual language by most scholars.
+There are even some scholars she mentions who have eschewed the terminology of metaphor as inappropriate to religious language.

-A well-known, and characteristic, example of this kind of analysis would be Victor Turner’s classic treatment of the ritual symbolism of colour in The Forest of Symbols.(3) It is based on the author’s ethnography of a tribe on the boundary between NW Zambia and Angola called the Ndembu and relates specifically to the initiation of girls into the role of adult members of the clan.
+A well-known, and representative, example of this work would be Victor Turner’s classic treatment of the ritual symbolism of colour in The Forest of Symbols.(3) Turner’s discussion is based on his ethnography of a tribe on the boundary between NW Zambia and Angola called the Ndembu, and relates to the initiation of girls into the role of adult members of the clan.
 The role of colour in these rituals exemplifies the practical applications of symbolism to which we alluded earlier in relation to Shakespeare’s worldview.
 Such symbolism, we said, provides the basis for interventions in the world.
 In most rituals described by ethnographers these interventions involve transformation of human social and political realities.
 The example discussed by Turner revolves around a change in the social status of the initiates – a process that engages not just the girls at its heart, but the whole community to which they belong.

-As regards the nature and function of religious language, the parallels here with Christian ritual symbolism are so evident, that to treat the Christian eucharistic language as a case apart, and ignore the hermeneutical approaches to ritual language developed by social anthropologists would seem perverse.
-So I propose, as the first step in our enquiry into the nature of eucharistic symbolism, to consider the analysis of the symbolic relation developed by by Bell on the basis of her review of the anthropological literature.
+The parallels between the nature and function of language analysed by anthropologists like Turner and the language of Christian ritual are so evident that it would seem perverse, in any analysis of eucharistic language, to ignore the terminology, and the hermeneutic strategies, developed by these scholars in relation to religious language.
+So I propose, as the first step in our enquiry into the nature of eucharistic symbolism, to consider the analysis of the symbolic relation developed by Bell on the basis of her review of the anthropological literature.
 We can do this, I believe, without prejudice to a theological commitment to the truth of the Christian revelation.
-There is no doubt as to the secular orientation of Bell’s project, which comes out unmistakeably in the terminology she adopts to describe the symbolic relation.
-Yet, however theologically unacceptable the terminology, the structure of the symbolic relation which emerges from her description offers an excellent point of departure for our enquiry.
+Though Bell’s terminology clearly reflects the secular bias of her discipline, the account she gives of the structure of the symbolic relation nevertheless offers an excellent point of departure for our enquiry.

 The first is the extent to which Bell’s understanding of the symbol, based on ethnographical analyses, corroborates Macfague’s definition of it as a relation of ontological participation.
 For both authors, symbolism is about one thing being or becoming another, not about the two things resembling each other.

-The second point is the way in which the structure of the symbolic relation described by Bell inverts the relational structure that Macfague attributes to metaphor.
+The second point is the way in which the structure of the symbolic relation described by Bell inverts the relational structure of Macfague’s metaphor.
 With metaphor, we have a ‘tensive’ relationship which maintains the distinction of the two terms of the relationship, accompanying the assertion that something ‘is’ with the whisper that it ‘is not’; with symbol, we have ‘collapse’, ‘confusion’ or ‘homologizing’ of the poles with a view to producing an experience of ‘basic identity’ or ‘coherence’.

 The ‘reality’ of Christian symbolism